ExpediaGroup/styx/docs/developer-guide/api-overview.md

 asynchronous operations in Styx.
 If `Eventual` appears as a method return type then that method is asynchronous.

-The `Eventual` behaves much like a futures (Java 8 `CompletableFuture` etc) but it implements Reactive Streams `Publisher` interface and has much simpler interface.
+The `Eventual` behaves much like a futures (such as the Java 8+ `CompletableFuture`) but it implements the Reactive Streams `Publisher` interface and is much simpler overall.